CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 ![kaby lake arch](https://en.wikichip.org/w/images/7/7e/skylake_block_diagram.svg)

-In the Memory Subsystem, you can see a block titled "Store Buffer & Forwarding".
+In the Memory Subsystem, you can see a block labeled "Store Buffer & Forwarding".
 A store buffer is there to do exactly what it sounds like: buffer stores.
 Unlike loads, stores are not typically on the critical path (instructions often stall waiting on data to be loaded, not on data being written).
-Instead of making stores immediately visible, they can first be buffered in a store buffer, and written back gradually as bandwidth comes available.
+Instead of making stores immediately visible, they can first be buffered in a store buffer, and written back gradually as bandwidth becomes available.

 In an in-order processor, a thread could first perform a store that goes into the store buffer.
-At this point, the store is the memory subsystem's problem (to the core, that operation is done).
+At this point, the store is the memory subsystem's problem (to the core, that operation is complete).
 The thread could then issue a read which completes before the previous store has drained out of the store buffer!
 No OoO execution required!

 ## How Do Fence Instruction Work?